OAGi/Score/docs/user_guide/index.rst

    3. *Organization* (Optional).

-   4. Leave the “OAGIS Developer” checkbox unchecked to create an End User..
+   4. Leave the "OAGIS Developer" checkbox unchecked to create an End User.
 Check the box for OAGIS Developer type of user.

-   5. Use the check box named “Admin” to assign the Admin right to the user account being created.
+   5. Use the check box named "Admin" to assign the Admin right to the user account being created.
 The admin right allows the user to manage other user accounts.